 In conversations with Barbet owners all over the world, I was introduced to Cinna di Barbochos Reiau de Prouvenco, who became the second love of my life (after my husband of course).
 In 2007 we had a rousing adventure meeting him in France and competing in the Bourg en Bresse dog show on the very same weekend.
 The poor boy didn’t know us from a stranger and it was my first time showing a dog.
 I did not speak or understand a word of French.
 Yet, despite our limitations he trotted around the ring like a champ and emerged with the title of “best male puppy.”
 His good nature and personality has us refer to him as the ambassador of the Barbet breed.
 Most people who meet our Barbet, Cinna, immediately know why and many have offered to “keep him” for us whenever we are out of town.

-Also, with the help of other Barbet owners and Barbet breeders, a Barbet breed club was started to help promote the health and safety of this amazing breed.
-The Barbet Club of America, which is for all Barbet owners and fanciers in America.
+Also, with the help of other Barbet owners and Barbet breeders, we started the Barbet Fanciers breed club to help promote the health and safety of this amazing breed.
+Now called, The Barbet Club of America, which is for all Barbet owners and fanciers in America.
 You can see that Barbet club website at www.barbetclubofamerica.com

 I wouldn’t call myself a breeder nor do I do this for a business, rather I am a devoted enthusiast of this Barbet breed who only wants to act in their best interest.
 I strive to have the healthiest puppies go to the best of homes.